 Each robot is given 15 minutes to complete the course on each of its three attempts.
 Each attempt is scored individually.
 After three attempts, the best (lowest) score for each robot will be recorded as that robot’s final score.
 Thirty minutes will be given between attempts to allow for software and hardware modifications.

 Robots do not need to travel the same route for each attempt.
 Contestants may try alternate routes in an effort to improve their score or chances of finishing.

-A robot must physically touch the orange traffic cone marking the waypoint to receive a scoring multiplier.
+A robot must physically touch the orange traffic cone marking a bonus waypoint to receive a scoring multiplier.
+If a bonus cone is moved or knocked over, no bonus will be awarded for that cone.
+The robot may “tip” a cone and still receive a bonus as long as the cone doesn’t move from its previous position or fall over.
 If a robot successfully navigates to more than one bonus waypoint, all applicable bonus multipliers will be applied.
 For example, if a robot requires 500 seconds to complete the course and visits two bonus waypoints with multipliers of 0.5 and 0.1, the final score for that attempt will be 500 x 0.5 x 0.1 = 25.